awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 5

-These actions grant the ability to pass MLSpace prefixed roles to Sagemaker and Translate when executing and running jobs.
+These actions enable the assignment of MLSpace-prefixed roles to Amazon SageMaker and Amazon Translate services when initiating and executing jobs.
+This capability ensures proper role-based access control and permissions management within the MLSpace environment for these AWS services.

 ```json:line-numbers
     {